szroncs/webdev_beadando/PLAN.md

 - File server for galery and other static files: [std - func FileServer](https://pkg.go.dev/net/http@go1.25.4#example-FileServer)
 - Database: this solution is not using any database, only the specified JSON files and the static files.

+## Routing
+We need a home route `/`.
+Everything not handled by the other routes, should fall back to the home route.

+Dedicated pages:
+- A logo page route `/logo-1`, `/logo-2` ... `/logo-n`
+- A contact us route `/contact` for the form

+## Handlers
+We will use HTTP verb specific handlers.
+- For HOME -> GET
+- For LOGO{id} -> GET
+- For CONTACT -> GET, POST

 ## JS
 - Using just JavaScript code without any framework.